Akhil378/ai_mern_image_generation/README.md

-# A Full Stack MERN AI Image Generation App powered by OpenAi.
+# An AI Image Generation App.